-Sorrento Beach House
+Sorrento Beach House.
+The Sisters

 Sorrento Beach house is comprised of a raw concrete internal shell, wrapped in a timber exterior.
 The thermal mass provided by the concrete is insulated externally providing stable internal temperatures, and the timber exterior shades the concrete, further eliminating heat loads in summer.
 The building is designed to allow high levels of cross ventilation, taking advantage of cooling bay breezes whilst providing water views in almost every room.